ChurchTao/Lanaya/README_EN.md

 Lanaya comes from Templar Assassin in Dota2, which is a clipboard management software with convenient and simple interaction.

+### When I first wrote this project, it was in the learning stage and the writing was rudimentary.
+I am currently preparing to rewrite version 2.0, so stay tuned...

 ## Features

 - Search by keywords.